 GREB shall report to the highest governing authority at Queen's University, the Principal and Vice-Chancellor - in keeping with TCPS 2.
-The GREB Chair is responsible for ensuring that the GREB process conforms to the requirements of TCPS 2.
+The GREB Chair is responsible for ensuring that GREB upholds the requirements of TCPS 2.

 The Research Ethics Office will oversee day-to-day administrative matters and report to the VPR.